 A large hill on this Bridgetown property is held back with a curved retaining wall to make space for the pool and hot tub.

 Create a Wish List

-Successful projects begin with a wish list.
-A wish list should identify the things you NEED and WANT in your outdoor living space.
+Successful remodeling projects begin with a wish list.
+The list should identify both the things you NEED and WANT in your outdoor living space.
 It helps to collect photos of outdoor spaces with elements that you like.
-Look through magazines such as Midwest Living and the outdoor living sections of websites such as Houzz and Neal’s.
-Having a wish list in hand is especially helpful when talking to a designer or contractor for your project and for setting a budget.
+It can be helpful to search for images of ideas you like.
+You can look through magazines such as Cincinnati Housetrends, or browse the outdoor living sections of websites such as Houzz and Neal’s.
+Having a wish list on hand is especially helpful when talking to a designer or contractor for your project and for setting a budget.

 Talk with a Design Professional

-If your plans include adding a deck, porch, three-season room, gazebo, veranda, pool cabana or other structure to your property, a professional designer can help you create a plan to optimize the aesthetic appeal and function.
-A professional designer will consider how the outdoor living space connects to the house, traffic patterns of users, safety, maintenance and ways to withstand the elements of nature.
+If your plans include anything more than just adding new plantings to your property, a professional designer can help you create an outdoor design plan.
+A professional designer will consider all the items on your wish list, and all the things you considered when you looked at your property, to create an aesthetic and functional scheme.
+They will consider how the outdoor living space connects to the house, traffic patterns of users, safety, maintenance, and the ways your changes will withstand the elements of nature.

-There are many new products on the market that make outdoor living spaces more functional and beautiful such as stone surfacing, decking, outdoor kitchen appliances, outdoor lighting, furniture, fireplaces and firepits (wood and gas).
+There are many products on the market that make outdoor living spaces more functional and beautiful, such as stone surfacing, decking, outdoor kitchen appliances, outdoor lighting, furniture, and fireplaces.
 A design professional is knowledgeable about these products and how they may work in your setting.